Mia Goth: 2022–present: Breakthrough with the X film series

 Goth next starred in Brandon Cronenberg's body horror Infinity Pool opposite Alexander Skarsgård.
 The film premiered at the 2023 Sundance Film Festival to positive critical reception, with her performance receiving praise.
 David Fear of Rolling Stone wrote "Goth makes an even stronger post-Pearl case for her being the single most interesting actor working in genre movies at the moment" and Meagan Navarro of Bloody Disgusting concluded "Goth progresses her character's devious machinations with a scene-stealing level of unhinged glee that might give Pearl a run for her money".

 Goth reprised the role of Maxine Minx in MaXXXine, the third film in the X series, which was released in 2024.
 Goth felt that the script was the best of the series so far.
 Jeannette Catsoulis of The New York Times praised the film and coined Goth's performance "as usual, sublime".
 In contrast, Christy Lemire of RogerEbert.com was critical of the film and Maxine Minx's characterisation, who believed that Goth "remains a singular screen presence, but she can only do so much with a character who becomes less interesting as she finds herself drawn deeper into danger."

-Goth then starred in Guillermo del Toro's horror film Frankenstein as Victor Frankenstein's love interest, Elizabeth Harlander.
-In June 2024, it was revealed that she was cast in the Marvel Cinematic Universe film Blade as Lilith.
-By June 2025, she was cast in Shawn Levy's film Star Wars: Starfighter as the main antagonist.
+Goth starred in Guillermo del Toro's horror film Frankenstein (2025) as Victor Frankenstein's love interest, Elizabeth Harlander.
+Goth also played young Victor's mother in the early flashback scenes of the film.
+In 2026, she appeared in Christopher Nolan's The Odyssey as Melantho.
+In 2027, she will star in Shawn Levy's film Star Wars: Starfighter as the main antagonist.

 Personal life

-Goth met American actor Shia LaBeouf while co-starring in Nymphomaniac in 2012.
+Goth met American actor Shia LaBeouf on the set of Nymphomaniac in 2012.
 On 10 October 2016, Goth and LaBeouf appeared to get married in a Las Vegas ceremony officiated by an Elvis impersonator.
-Two days later, a local official claimed that the pair were not legally married, but instead a commitment ceremony was performed.
+Two days later, a local official revealed that the pair were not legally married, but instead a commitment ceremony was performed.
 Later that month, LaBeouf confirmed their nuptials on The Ellen DeGeneres Show.
 In September 2018, it was announced the couple had separated and filed for divorce.
 In February 2022, it was reported that the couple had reconciled and Goth was pregnant with their first child.
 Their daughter was born in March 2022.
+Their relationship ended in early 2025.

-In January 2024, it was reported that Goth had been sued by background actor James Hunter, who played a corpse on set, for verbal and physical assault on the set of MaXXXine including allegations of Goth intentionally kicking him in the head.
-Hunter claimed to have suffered a concussion as a result and that he was fired the following day.
-The studio, A24, issued a statement denying the allegations and defending Goth.
+Goth speaks English, Portuguese, and Spanish.